raivo-otp/issuer-icons/README.md

     * Do not embed JPG/PNG/etc in the SVG
 * Must be a (somewhat) square icon.
     * Prevent the use of textual icons.
+* Must be the original brand logo, not that from an icon pack.
 * Must start with the `<svg>` opening element
 * Must end with the `</svg>` closing element
 * Must be scalable (must not have static width/height attributes, use a viewBox instead).